 Metigy defines the term Account as the social network account (or user) used to connect a page to Metigy.
 This is what the platform will then use to interact with any APIs for that platform.
 You can read more about how Metigy uses the tokens in our support article about platform tokens.

 And don't forget, if you are not already a Metigy user, you can create an account at any time!

-Application refers to an external application created on a 3rd party platform.
+The term application refers to an external application created on a 3rd party platform.
 An example is the Metigy Facebook application which is specific to that platform.
-The Metigy application is set up and managed by Metigy, with only us having access.
+The Metigy application is set up and managed by us, with only us having access for security reasons.

-On Metigy, we refer to an application you create for running a sweepstake, competition or some other form of promotion We call this an Activation, although technically it is an Application.
+On Metigy, we refer to an application you create for running a sweepstake or competition or some other form of promotion We call this an Activation, although technically it is an Application.

 Categories are a way for you to manage and group your created content for easy searching.
 Find out more about managing categories.

-This refers to companies or brands that your company competes with (or are inspired by) and want to track via our dashboards.
+Metigy refers to competitors as companies or brands that you compete with (or are inspired by) and wants to track via our dashboards.
 Find out more about managing your competitors.

 Metigy defines content as articles created for publishing to the pages setup in your account.
-Find out more about creating your first piece of content wth Metigy.
+Find out more about creating your first piece of content with Metigy.